-Employee Retention is employee retention in the organization, whereas Employee Turnover is the exact opposite of Employee Retention.
+It is retention in the organization, whereas Turnover is the exact opposite of Retention.
 Employee Turnover is defined as the percentage of employees who quit the company over a certain period.
-For better results, a company always focuses on maximizing the employee retention rate and essentially minimizing the employee turnover rate.
+For better results, a company always focuses on maximizing the retention rate and essentially minimizing the turnover rate.